-Join the Community Foundation for Southeast Michigan and CultureSource on June 9 at 1 p.m. for the second Community Conversation about Inclusion in the Arts.
+Join the Community Foundation for Southeast Michigan and CultureSource on November 1 at 1 p.m. for the third Community Conversation about Inclusion in the Arts.
 During this conversation we will be hearing from some of southeast Michigan’s arts and culture leaders who have been implementing efforts to embed inclusion into their programming.

 This series of conversations will seek to inform the grantmaking strategy of the funds which the Ralph C. Wilson Jr. Foundation has provided to support southeast Michigan’s arts and culture sector for years to come.
 By bringing people together and learning alongside partners in the field, we are building capacity for adaptable and inclusive arts organizations.

 Omari Rush engages the arts as a passion and profession, and in each mode enjoys discovery and deepening impacts.
 As executive director of CultureSource in Detroit, he advances efforts to have creative expression thrive in communities.
 His complementary civic service ranges from recently completing an appointment to the State of Michigan Council for Arts and Cultural Affairs (serving three governors, two as council chair) to currently being board chair of the National Assembly of State Arts Agencies and a board member of Arts Midwest in Minneapolis and the Lewis Prize for Music.

 Omari earned degrees in music from the University of Michigan and Florida State University, and extended his love for learning by completing fellowships with the Salzburg Global Forum and Association of Performing Arts Professionals, by managing the K-12 education program of the University Musical Society (UMS), and by serving on research advisory committees for the National Endowment for the Arts and Indiana University O’Neill School of Public and Environmental Affairs.